florentpoujol/Daneel/docs/files/event.md

     -- This prints "Click !" and "Click2 !".
     -- Since the object is not a game object, no message is sent.

+When the object is also a `GameObject` the message of the same name as the event is sent.
+In that case the event's arguments are bundled in a table passed as the message's first and only argument with these conditions :

+- the game object the message is sent on is not passed when it is the event's first argument (because it's readily available in behavior's public functions),
+- if a table is the only remaining argument, is is passed directly, instead of being bundled in another table.

+Some example :

+    -- 1)
+    Daneel.Event.Fire( gameObject, "OnEvent", gameObject, 1, 2 ) -- two arguments in addition of the game object
+    funtion Behavior:OnEvent( data )
+        -- data contains 1 and 2 as first and seconds argument, respectively end

+    -- 2)
+    Daneel.Event.Fire( gameObject, "OnEvent", gameObject, gameObject.transform, 2 ) -- two arguments in addition of the game object
+    funtion Behavior:OnEvent( data )
+        -- data contains the transform component and 2 as first and seconds argument, respectively end

+    -- 3)
+    Daneel.Event.Fire( gameObject, "OnEvent", gameObject, gameObject.transform ) -- a table as single additional argument
+    funtion Behavior:OnEvent( transform )
+        -- the transform argument is already the transform component end

 <a name="daneels-events"></a>
 ## Daneel's events